andres-halls/nodebb-plugin-sso-client-cert/README.md

 ## Limitations

-* Requires modifying NodeBB code a bit in order to work.
+* Requires modifying NodeBB code a bit in order to work (one or two lines).
 * TLS termination must be done with Node.

 ## Installation